fikriyogi/AngularJs-Template/README.md

-# php_angular
+# AngularJs
-Simple PHP with AngularJs Template
+Simple Template with AngularJs